iain-peddie/well-behaved-python/README.md

 ~~~~~

 We can also write a test that demonstrates that the equality is being
-performed in the sense of having a toleance rather than being absolute:
+performed in the sense of having a tolerance rather than being absolute:

 ~~~~~ python
     def test_that_equality_is_performed_within_a_tolerance(self):